vicaub/Music-Gendre-Recognition/README.md

 ## TODO

-clean conv_neural_network.py = separate functions, provide more running options, store indivudual models and be able to retrieve stored model make a script for testing
-Remove beginning and end of testing songs
+clean conv_neural_network.py = separate functions, provide more running options, and be able to retrieve stored model Remove beginning and end of testing songs